corgi-emacs/corgi/README.md

 **Somewhat opinionated**

 This config makes a few clear, non-negotiable decisions.
-It's evil based, has structural editing, includes org-mode, etc. But on some things it does not have an opinion.
-The theme, font, desktop-mode, linum-mode, mode-line are all things you can configure in your own `corgi-user-config.el`.
+It's evil based, has structural editing, etc. But on some things it does not have an opinion.

 ## License

 GPL version 3

-Copyright &copy; Arne Brasseur 2020
+Copyright &copy; Arne Brasseur 2020-2021